open-iscsi/rtslib-fb/README.md

 	* GNU Make.
 	* python 2.6 or 2.7
-	* A few python libraries: ipaddr, netifaces, configobj, python-epydoc
+	* A few python libraries: pyparsing, ipaddr, netifaces, configobj, python-epydoc
 	* A working LaTeX installation and ghostscript for building the documentation, for example texlive-latex.
 	* Your favorite distribution's package developement tools, like rpm for